glotaran/pyglotaran-release-paper-supplementary-information/README.md

 ### 1. Setting up Python with Anaconda

-Download Anaconda from it's [official website](https://www.anaconda.com/).
+Download Anaconda from its [official website](https://www.anaconda.com/).

 Pick the installer that's appropriate for your operating system.
 It is assumed you install with default settings.